-If the other country does not require a taxpayer to file a tax return, provide documentation showing amount of tax imposed and paid. - Proof of payment. - Statement showing conversion rate for taxes paid to other country.
+If the other country does not require a taxpayer to file a tax return, provide documentation showing amount of tax imposed and paid. - Copy of brokerage statement, if applicable. - Proof of payment. - Statement showing conversion rate for taxes paid to other country.